Chart Color Schemes

 Age

-Launceston's median age exceeds the national pattern
+Launceston's population is slightly older than the national pattern